Skip to content

 Our new report brings together insights from the various writing programmes that sit within Young Writers to highlight the important role they can play in the lives of children and young people.

-Learn more in our The Impact of Writing for Enjoyment Programmes
+Learn more in our report on The Impact of Writing for Enjoyment Programmes

 Why writing is important